swapnita-pandey/Face-Recognition-Attendance-Management-System/README.md

 # Face-Recognition-Attendance-management-System

-Made by using python face_recognition library which uses firebase realtime-database for saving student information and attendance, and firebase storage for saving dataset images.

 This project was developed using Python and leveraged the face_recognition library for facial recognition capabilities.
 The primary goal of this project was to create an efficient and user-friendly system for managing attendance records using facial recognition technology.

 Key features of the project included: